JONSASSE/432-2018/projects/project2/APPROVED.md

 -------------------------------------- | -----------------------------------------------------------------------------
-Laura Baldassari & Sarah Planchon Pope | The Role of Mental Health in Neuroperformance in Multiple Sclerosis Dongze He & Andrew Shan | Hyperlipidemia and fibrosis in obese patients after surgical intervention
+Laura Baldassari & Sarah Planchon Pope | The Role of Mental Health in Neuroperformance in Multiple Sclerosis Dongze He & Andrew Shan | Hyperlipidemia and fibrosis in obese patients after surgical intervention Abhishek Deshpande & Sandra Silva Camargo | Predicting Hospital Quality Ratings in California, 2012-2015

-## Proposals Submitted but not yet Reviewed by Dr. Love (3 people)
+## Proposals Submitted but not yet Reviewed by Dr. Love (0)

-- Abhishek Deshpande and Sandra Silva Camargo
-- Roberto Martinez

 ## Proposals Still to Come or Under Revision (20 people)